rkrish00568/krishnenduRoy_RISC_V_SOC_Tapeout-Program_VSD_WEEK2/PART1/README.md

 -   **Focused learning:** Allows students to concentrate on fundamental SoC principles rather than advanced optimizations.

 -   **Open-source accessibility:** Built on open technologies (Sky130 PDK, RVMYTH), making it cost-effective and transparent for learning.

+## 🔹 How BabySoC Fits into This Learning Journey

+-   **Step 1 – Fundamentals:** BabySoC introduces the building blocks of an SoC (CPU, PLL, DAC) in a manageable scope.

+-   **Step 2 – Functional Modelling:** Students model BabySoC in Verilog, simulate behavior using tools like **Icarus Verilog** and visualize waveforms in **GTKWave**.

+-   **Step 3 – RTL & Physical Design (Advanced):** Once functional behaviour is verified, BabySoC can be extended into RTL, synthesized with Sky130 PDK, and eventually fabricated.